voiceittech/VoiceIt2-AWSConnect/README.md

 > In Twilio web console...

 12. Route the phone number to do a `POST` request to `https://[0000000000].execute-api.[location].amazonaws.com/default/[function_name]` as you saw in the API endpoint above

+**Congratulations!
+Now you have set up the Connect-VoiceIt integration demo.
+Please test by calling the Amazon Connect phone number**

 ---